JuanBrachoDev/Vinyl/docs/readme/TESTING.md

 ---

--   Special offer price would not be taken into account when factoring the subtotal for the item.
+-   Special offer price would not be considered when factoring the subtotal for the item.
        > Modified the price calculation structure and added 'if' statements to use the special offer if it was present instead of the regular price.

 -   Albums with no artists would link to an inexistent page when clicking their "artist"
        > Had albums show "Independent Artist" in plain text instead of an anchor element whenever no artist is selected upon album creation/edit.

 -   Spotify player in **Album Detail** page would show "bad gateway error" whenever an invalid request to the Spotify API was made.
-       > Validated in the view if the response gotten from Spotify was a successful one and passed it as a boolean variable, rendering the player in the template if the request was successful and showing "Sorry, there is no spotify link available for this album." instead whenever the Spotify link was invalid.
+       > Validated in the view if the response gotten from Spotify was a successful one and passed it as a Boolean variable, rendering the player in the template if the request was successful and showing "Sorry, there is no Spotify link available for this album." instead whenever the Spotify link was invalid.

--   Edit Post button would sometimes choose Delete when clicked or not work at all on small devices.
-       > Adjusted padding and margins since it was causing selection issues along with the small space available for buttons to display.

 ### Known Bugs